ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-secappdev.md

   For that you check the `kid` field in the header and use find that key in the document you find at the `jwks_uri` field from the discovery endpoint.

 ## Session management
-Since the token service places a cookie in the user's browser, this means that you have 1 logon session active.
+Since the token service places a cookie in the user's browser, this means that you have one logon session active.
 When you access another application that uses the same token service, it just needs to show you the consent dialog, without asking you to log in again.
 This is called "Single Sign On" (SSO).
 OpenID Connect also supports "Single Sign Out".
 When you log out of the token service (by calling the /end_session endpoint), it will try to sign you out from all applications.
-It support 3 different ways of doing this:
+It support three different ways of doing this:

 ### Javascript based notification
 In order to use this, your application should always contain a specific iframe.